Depression and diet?

 Mackerel

 Fish, in general, carry high levels of polyunsaturated fatty acids (PUFAs), which are necessary for healthy brain functioning.
 Omega-3 fatty acids fall into the PUFA category.
 Different species of fish will have different levels of Omega-3, but many types of fish are a great source for this essential fatty acid (EFA).
 Mackerel, in particular, is especially loaded with Omega-3 fatty acids.
 Herring, salmon and anchovies all carry high levels of this EFA as well.
 In fact, seafood, in general, is a safe bet to increase the amount of Omega-3 in your body.
-There is a reason why fish is often referred to as "brain food".
+There is a reason why fish is often referred to as "brain food".2.
+Spinach

 Spinach, while also containing some fatty acids, is especially high in folate content.
 Below-average folate levels have been linked to an increased likelihood of experiencing depressed episodes as well as suffer from recurrent episodes over time.
 Folate is present in many foods, especially in the darkest leafy vegetables.
-Spinach, in particular, has very high levels of folate with more than half of the recommended daily intake in just one cup of cooked spinach.
+Spinach, in particular, has very high levels of folate with more than half of the recommended daily intake in just one cup of cooked spinach.Cooked spinach is not for everyone and raw spinach offers a boost of folate as well.
+Adding raw spinach to salads or sandwiches can be an easy way to work this vegetable in your diet.

 No comments: